 A brand community gives your customers so many more touchpoints and reasons to come into contact with your brand values and your messaging.

 Normally, customers only experience your brand when they’re purchasing or using your product or service.
 But, if they join and actively participate in a customer community, they’ll be thinking and speaking about your brand much more often.

 This is known as lifecycle marketing.
 And the more your customers come into contact with your brand, the stronger presence your brand will have in your customers’ lives.

 Brand loyalty is one of the key benefits of community engagement.

-Gathering a customer community of your most engaged customers, fans and followers, will almost inevitably result in great advocacy.
+Having a customer community of your most engaged customers, fans, and followers, will inevitably result in great advocacy.
 Advocacy occurs when customers are so pleased with the products and services they receive from a brand, that they essentially go and market that brand to all of their friends.
 For free!